ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Segmentation.md

 The easiest form of storing memory is base-and-bounds, where each memory block is allocated the same amount in a set.
 However, if a process needs more space then we have, the operating system would crash.
 This means we need to **segment** memory.
 These segments store information on the amount of allocated bytes, which helps the hardware know when to throw a segmentation fault.

-We also want to support sharing, so
+We also want to support sharing, so protection bits label the "read, write, executa"